Baseline Funding stream

 - a private sector, or for-profit body, if they are working in collaboration with an eligible public sector entity or with an eligible Indigenous recipient.

-Note that applicants that do not meet the above criteria or do not provide supporting evidence will be deemed ineligible.
+Note: Applicants that do not meet the above criteria or do not provide supporting evidence will be deemed ineligible.

 For communities interested in developing the foundations for an entirely new public transit system, there may be potential funding opportunities through the CPTF Targeted Funding stream.